Call/WhatsAppText +1 (302) 613-4617

 • • G×E interactions and reaction norms

-• • Animal breeding applications: BLUP and genomic selection
+• • BLUP and genomic selection in animal breeding

 Genomics: Whole-Genome Analysis, GWAS, Comparative Genomics, and Bioinformatics

-Genomics represents the transformation of genetics from the study of individual genes to the simultaneous interrogation of entire genomes.
-The Human Genome Project, completed in 2003, provided the reference sequence that made genome-scale analysis possible — but it was the development of next-generation sequencing (NGS) technologies in the mid-2000s that made genomics a practical tool accessible to most research labs and a required component of most genetics graduate curricula.
+Genomics transformed genetics from studying individual genes to simultaneously interrogating entire genomes.
+The Human Genome Project (completed 2003) provided the reference sequence enabling genome-scale analysis, but it was next-generation sequencing technologies in the mid-2000s that made genomics a standard component of most genetics graduate curricula.

-Genomics assignments span a wide range of analytical scales and methods.
-At the scale of genome structure, they require understanding of chromosome organization, repetitive elements (transposons, SINEs, LINEs, segmental duplications), gene density variation, synteny between species, and the functional annotation of genomic sequences through evidence from transcriptomics, proteomics, and comparative genomics.
-At the scale of individual variation, they require understanding of SNPs (single nucleotide polymorphisms), structural variants (copy number variants, inversions, translocations), and the statistical methods used to associate genetic variants with phenotypic traits in large human cohorts.
+Genomics assignments span multiple analytical scales.
+At the genome-structure level, they require understanding chromosome organization, repetitive elements (transposons, SINEs, LINEs, segmental duplications), gene density variation, synteny between species, and functional annotation from transcriptomic, proteomic, and comparative-genomic evidence.
+At the individual-variation level, they require understanding SNPs, structural variants (CNVs, inversions, translocations), and the statistical methods used to associate variants with phenotypic traits in large cohorts.

-Genome-wide association studies (GWAS) are now a standard topic in upper-division and graduate genetics courses.
-GWAS assignments require understanding of the study design (case-control or continuous trait), the concept of linkage disequilibrium and how it enables tag SNP selection, the scale of multiple testing (up to 10 million SNPs tested simultaneously requires genome-wide significance threshold of p < 5×10⁻⁸), the interpretation of Manhattan plots and Q-Q plots for assessing genomic inflation, and the difference between GWAS associations and causal variant identification.
-According to data from the NHGRI-EBI GWAS Catalog, more than 5,000 published GWAS have identified associations across thousands of traits — making this one of the most data-rich areas in all of biomedical science, and one that generates complex assignment content at the interface of genetics, statistics, and bioinformatics.
+Genome-wide association studies (GWAS) are now standard in upper-division and graduate genetics.
+Assignments require understanding of study design, linkage disequilibrium and tag SNP selection, the scale of multiple testing (p < 5×10−8 genome-wide significance threshold), Manhattan and Q-Q plot interpretation, post-GWAS functional annotation, and the distinction between association and causal variant identification.
+The NHGRI-EBI GWAS Catalog hosts over 5,000 published GWAS across thousands of traits — making this among the most data-rich areas of biomedical science, generating complex assignment content at the interface of genetics, statistics, and bioinformatics.

 Whole-Genome Sequencing and Assembly